hosstay/login-example-PEAN/README.md

 # Full Stack Login Example

-An implementation of a website with login using Aurelia, Node, Express, & Postgresql
+An implementation of a website with login using PEAN (I made this up) (Postgres, Express, Aurelia, & Node) built in docker

-NEW: Docker implementation

 ## Getting Started